gpakosz/PackedArray/README.md

     ...
     PackedArray_set(a, j, value);

+The `PackedArray_computeBitsPerItem` helper scans a `uint32_t` array and returns the number of bits needed to create a `PackedArray` capable of holding the input.

 There are also `PackedArray_pack` and `PackedArray_unpack` that operate on several items in a row.
 Those two could really have been named `PackedArray_write` and `PackedArray_read` but I decided "pack" / "unpack"